 My aim is that each time you listen to an episode, you discover at least one, key idea you can put into practice immediately.

 But my larger goal for you is way bigger…

 I want for you, like many of our longtime listeners, to develop a practice of consistent growth.
-Whether you discover expert insights as a listener, get connected with other leaders inside our Community, or create intentional movement by working with me in the Academy, I’m inviting you to develop the practice that almost every leader needs today:
+Whether you discover relevant, practical insights inside Coaching for Leaders Plus, get connected with other leaders inside Coaching for Leaders Pro, or create intentional movement by working with me in the Academy, I’m inviting you to develop the practice that almost every leader needs today:

 Innovation through constant learning.

 Coaching for Leaders has been downloaded over 30 million times as is the #1 search result for management and the #2 search result for leadership on Apple Podcasts.

 I’ve interviewed top experts, researchers, and New York Times bestselling authors such as: